Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Developer Portal Authentication Plugin Config (JSON)

-Here you may specify the plugin configuration object in JSON format to be applied to your Developer Portal authentication.
+Specifies the plugin configuration object in JSON format to be applied to your Developer Portal authentication.

 For information about Plugin Configuration consult the associated plugin documentation.